Cerebral Palsy Lawyers in Florida

 Cerebral palsy (CP) is the most commonly occurring movement disorder in children.
 However, CP is not always an unavoidable complication caused by genetics or unforeseeable circumstances of a mother’s pregnancy.
 In many cases, cerebral palsy is caused by a medical provider’s mistake before, during, or shortly after a child is born.

-If your child has been diagnosed with cerebral palsy and you suspect a medical professional’s negligence is the cause, Gunn Law Group, P.A. in Tampa wants to hear your story.
+If your child has been diagnosed with cerebral palsy and you suspect a medical professional’s negligence is the cause, Gunn Law Group, P.A. in Tampa, FL wants to hear your story.
 We are a group of catastrophic medical malpractice injury attorneys who work on high-value claims that are hotly contested by medical groups and insurance providers.
 Where other law firms shy away from intensive cases, we charge headlong into the legal battle, swinging away for our clients and their children.

 When so much is on the line, you need fighters in your corner.
 Call our firm at (813) 993-1448 now.